Emporia State University: Present university

 The American Association of University Professors published an investigative report in May 2023 concerning the termination of thirty tenured and tenure-track faculty appointments at the university and placed it on its list of censured institutions.
 The investigating committee found that, in carrying out the terminations, the ESU administration and the Kansas Board of Regents disregarded AAUP-recommended principles and procedural standards concerning tenure and academic freedom.
 It also found that the board’s reactivation in May 2022 of a temporary COVID-19-related policy allowed system institutions to abrogate existing university regulations that did comport in most essential respects with AAUP-supported standards.
 The temporary policy suspended existing university regulations and gave the ESU administration the authority to "suspend, dismiss, or terminate" any professor, tenured or untenured, without involving faculty governance bodies and without affording academic due process to the affected faculty members.
 Although the board of regents offered the policy to all system institutions, only Emporia State's administration adopted it–in September 2022, just three months before it was set to expire.

-In August 2023, Emporia State became the only Kansas public university without campus child care when it closes the child care center.
-Wichita State University, University of Kansas, Kansas State University, Pittsburg State University, and Fort Hays State all have existing programs.
-ESU closed doors on its Center for Early Childhood Education in the midst of a national child care crisis.
+In August 2023, Emporia State became the only Kansas public university without campus child care when it closed its Center for Early Childhood Education in the midst of a national child care crisis.
 In Lyon County, there are between 21-30 children per opening at a child care facility as of 2021, according to Child Care Aware of Kansas.

 Enrollment dropped at ESU in September 2023, most notably in the College of Education.
 Previously, the College of Education had a reputation for quality.
 A comprehensive evaluation of schools or colleges of education by Arthur Levine (Emeritus President of Columbia University's Teacher College) reported Emporia State as having "an exemplary teacher education program."

+Hush announced his retirement in July 2025, with his last day being December 17, 2025.
+In December 2025, the university announced Hush was donating back his presidential salary from the last three years.
+Matt Baker, vice president of student affairs at Northwest Missouri State University, was announced as the 19th president of Emporia State on December 11 and began on March 2, 2026.